Siti Nafisatul Hariroh

 Siti Nafisatul Hariroh (born 14 April 2001) is an Indonesian weightlifter.
 She won the gold medal in the women's 45 kg event at the 2021 Islamic Solidarity Games held in Konya, Turkey.

 She competed in the women's 49 kg event at the Junior World Weightlifting Championships held in Tashkent, Uzbekistan.
 She also competed in the women's 49 kg event at the 2021 World Weightlifting Championships held in Tashkent, Uzbekistan.
-She won the bronze medal in the women's 45 kg event at the 2021 Southeast Asian Games held in Hanoi, Vietnam.
+She won the bronze medal in the women's 45 kg event at the 2021 SEA Games held in Hanoi, Vietnam.

 She won the silver medal in the women's 45 kg event at the 2022 Asian Weightlifting Championships held in Manama, Bahrain.